Circling Lake Superior

-"This is a beautiful, beautiful drive,'' Holland said reverently.
+"This is a beautiful, beautiful drive,'' Steve Holland said reverently.

 Judi Holland told us not to miss Rainbow Falls, but it was nearly 6 p.m. when we pulled up to the park office.

 "Are you going to see any other provincial park today?'' the young ranger asked us.
 "No?
-Well, it's an $8 fee, but I don't see the point, so I'll let you in free.''
+Well, there's a fee, but I don't see the point, so I'll let you in free.''

 © Beth Gauper